-Full-time and half-time members who do not have adequate health care coverage at the time of enrollment or who lose coverage due to participation in the program are eligible for AmeriCorps health care insurance.
-Health insurance is provided through Summit America.
+Full-time members who do not have adequate health care coverage at the time of enrollment or who lose coverage due to participation in the program are eligible for AmeriCorps health care insurance.

 Participating members receive an insurance card and packet upon enrollment in the plan.
-AmeriCorps members have the right to waive coverage entirely by signing a waiver form if coverage is not needed.
+AmeriCorps members have the right to waive coverage entirely by signing a waiver form, if coverage is not needed.